-- 3.2 The score at the end of the regulation time of any match will be registered by the FIH as the result of the match. - 3.3 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in Appendix 3 will be played to establish the winner of the match.
+- 3.9 The score at the end of the regulation time of a classification match will be registered by the FIH as the result of the match. - 3.10 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in Appendix 3 will be played to establish the winner of the match.